Chapter 3 : News Spreads Faster Than a Snitch

 "I will not when everyone can see it!"

 No matter whose fault it was for an awful season, people looked to the captains to blame, and she was practically co-captaining.
 Rona wasn't one who welcomed criticism, especially when it was prompted by things that simply didn't go her way.
-The little annoyances that would end up multiplying didn't help either.
-She didn't need to meet any more Olivers.
+She didn't need to meet any more Olivers either.

 Before she could respond, Edie, who had been hugging her pillow on the other side of the room, finally piped up.
 "But Rona, secret aside... what did Oliver ask and what are you going to make him do?"